rcolistete/MicroPython_MLX90615_driver/README.md

 - reading and setting of all configurations in EEPROM;
 - checking the PEC (Packet Error Code, based on CRC-8) for each reading, as default;
 - use of I2C (SMBus);
-- enable/disable PWM mode, as well as functions to configure PWM;
+- enable/disable and configuration of PWM mode;
 - sleep and wake functions.

 ### 1) MLX90615